dave1010/littlepay-trip-cost-calculator/README.md

 To build the app, you need to be using Java 11 and Maven 3.5.0+ (preferably 3.6.1).
 Once you have set this up, simply run `mvn clean install` from the parent directory (where this file is).

-Once you have built the app, you can run it by executing the JAR.
+Once you have built the app, you can run it by executing the generated JAR, which will be `core/target/Trip-Cost-Calculator-App.jar`.
 Again with Java 11, run the following command from the parent directory:
-`core/target/Trip-Cost-Calculator-App.jar`
+`java -jar Trip-Cost-Calculator-App.jar`

 By default, the app will look for input in `input/taps.csv`, and will output to `output/trips.csv`.
 You can overwrite with the `input` and `output` arguments:
-`core/target/Trip-Cost-Calculator-App.jar --input=core/src/test/resources/taps.csv --output=someOtherOutput.csv`
+`Trip-Cost-Calculator-App.jar --input=some/relative/path/taps.csv --output=some/relative/path/someOtherOutput.csv`

 Alternatively, from the `core` directory, run `mvn spring-boot:run`.
 Note that you will have to change the input for this.